- Which Philips Lumea model should you buy?

-While the skin tone sensor doesn’t recommend a treatment setting based on your skin tone like the Prestige model, it still analyzes your skin tone and if it detects a skin tone that is too dark for treatment, the device will automatically disable.
+While the skin tone sensor doesn’t recommend a treatment setting based on your skin tone like the Prestige model, it still analyses your skin tone and if it detects a skin tone that is too dark for treatment, the device will automatically disable.

 The Advanced model is able to treat Fitzpatrick Skin Tones Type I-IV

 The Advanced model is also shaped like a hairdryer (some call it gun-shaped) but with a slightly different head design and a shorter handle compared to the Prestige.
-It is lighter than the Prestige and despite the shorter handle, is very easy to maneuver.
+It is lighter than the Prestige and despite the shorter handle, is very easy to manoeuvre.